Python-PyQt/PyQt6-Docs/descriptions/QtCore/QProcess-c.rst

 * :sip:ref:`~PyQt6.QtCore.QProcess.waitForFinished` blocks until the process has finished.

-Calling these functions from the main thread (the thread that calls QApplication::exec()) may cause your user interface to freeze.
+Calling these functions from the main thread (the thread that calls :sip:ref:`~PyQt6.QtWidgets.QApplication.exec`) may cause your user interface to freeze.

 The following example runs ``gzip`` to compress the string "Qt rocks!", without an event loop: